 Tip No. 1: Look at your calendar first.

 Langess is no stranger to the challenges of a busy schedule.
 As a student, fitness professional, dad, and husband, he describes the juggling of life’s responsibilities as being mostly about survival.
-Through the last two years of the pandemic, he found his habits and his weight to both be out of line with what was usual for him.
+Through the COVID-19 pandemic, he found his habits and his weight to both be out of line with what was usual for him.

 Langess, who had done the 14-day D.TOX three times previously, knew planning ahead was key to making the program work.